Jere Tolton

 Jere Tolton (December 9, 1937 – January 24, 2009) was an American judge and politician.
 He served as a Democratic member for the 6th district of the Florida House of Representatives.

 Life and career

 Tolton attended Washington and Lee University School of Law.
 He was a newspaper reporter.

-In 1972, Tolton was elected to the 6th district of the Florida House of Representatives, succeeding Henton D. Elmore.
-He served until 1976, when he was succeeded by James G. Ward.
+In 1972, Tolton was elected to the 6th district of the Florida House of Representatives, succeeding Henton Elmore.
+He served until 1976, when he was succeeded by James Ward.
 In the same year, Tolton was appointed by Florida Governor Reubin Askew to serve a circuit court judge for Florida's First Judicial Court, serving until 2007.

 Tolton died in January 2009, at the age of 71.